 MediaMonkey does not recognize my iPhone/iPod touch/iPod

-1)First verify whether the device is recognized in iTunes desktop version (not the Windows Store version).
+1)First verify whether the device is recognized in iTunes desktop version (not the Windows Store version)--see the links above.
 If not:

 a) Check that the device isn't frozen or password protected.
 While connected, turn on the device and enter the passcode.
 If the device is frozen, disconnect it from your PC and do a 'hard reset'.